dapperlabs/nba-smart-contracts/README.md

 When a user wants to sell their Moment, they create a sale collection in their account and specify a beneficiary of a cut of the sale if they wish.

-A Top Shot Sale Collection functions similarly to a regular Moment collection, but instead of a regular deposit function, the user has function to set a price for their Moment when they deposit it.
+A Top Shot Sale Collection contains a capability to the owner's moment collection that allows the sale to withdraw the moment when it is purchased.

 When another user wants to buy the Moment that is for sale, they simply send their fungible tokens to the `purchase` function